Capital Improvement Costs definition

 Capital Improvement Costs means any and all planning, design, project management and construction costs associated with improvements to the Unleased Space and any and all fees and expenses and costs associated with such activities payable to contractors, subcontractors, consultants and the municipality relating thereto, plus fifteen (15%) percent on all of such amounts.

-Capital Improvement Costs means costs incurred by Borrower in connection with replacements and capital repairs made or to be made to the Mortgaged Property (including, without limitation, repairs to the structural components, roofs, building systems, and parking lots, TI Costs and Leasing Commissions).
+Capital Improvement Costs means all costs incurred and paid for by Borrowers in connection with replacements, renovations, capital repairs, expansions made to and other capital expenditures incurred in connection with any Project (including, without limitation, repairs to the structural components, roofs, building systems, parking lots, lobby and common area renovations, tenant improvement costs and allowances).

 Capital Improvement Costs means all costs and expenses the city pays or incurs for the purposes authorized in section 3.28.180.